Broken hip - Diagnosing a hip fracture

 NHS Choices Medical Reference

-Due to the way hip fractures occur, such as in a fall, diagnosis usually takes place at a hospital.
+As hip fractures often occur as a result of a fall, diagnosis usually takes place at a hospital.
 It may be necessary to call 999 for an ambulance after someone has fallen or otherwise injured themselves.

 Assessment in hospital

-- ask how you were injured and, if you fell, ask if this is the first time you have fallen
+- ask how you were injured and, if you have had a fall, ask if this is the first time you have fallen

 - ask about any other medical conditions you have, such as a heart problem

-- ask if you are currently taking any medication
+- ask if you are taking any medication

 - assess how much pain you are in